 In my Advanced Operating Systems course I have a lecture on performance evaluation, which discusses many of these benchmarking crimes, and gives other useful hints on benchmarking and performance analysis.

-If you are a student, you might also be interested in my style guide for papers and theses.
+If you are a student or early-career researcher, you might also be interested in my style guide for papers and theses.

 Gernot Heiser, firstname.lastname@example.org.